A modern Fortran library for SU(3) coupling and recoupling coefficients: Conclusion

 The DA algorithm is implemented with one improvement: the $\grpsu{3}\supset\grpu{1}\times\grpsu{2}$ RCCs with non-extremal $\epsilon_3\Lambda_3$ are calculated iteratively from those with the lowest-weight $\epsilon_3\Lambda_3$, if the desired $\epsilon_3$ is closer to the lowest weight (see Sect.~\ref{sec:algorithm:canonical} for details).
 In this way, the number of iterations is reduced, reducing loss of precision (see Fig.~\ref{wc_error}) and computation time (see Fig.~\ref{wc_time}).

-To increase the range of quantum numbers for which valid and precise $\grpsu{3}\supset\grpso{3}$ RCCs can be obtained, the calculation of the trasformation brackets between the $\grpsu{3}\supset\grpu{1}\times\grpsu{2}$ and $\grpsu{3}\supset\grpso{3}$ bases can be done with double or quadruple or arbitrary precision.
+To increase the range of quantum numbers for which valid and precise $\grpsu{3}\supset\grpso{3}$ RCCs can be obtained, the calculation of the trasformation brackets between the $\grpsu{3}\supset\grpu{1}\times\grpsu{2}$ and $\grpsu{3}\supset\grpso{3}$ bases can be done with double or quadruple precision or multiprecision floating-point arithmetic.
 The precision is selected internally at run time in a way which was empirically optimized through testing to avoid usage of unnecessarily high precision, which would increase the computation time.

 The algorithms were implemented in an older Akiyama-Draayer (AD) library written in Fortran as well as in a recent C++ library \texttt{SU3lib}, which also provides for OpenMP multithreaded operation and supports the use of multiprecision arithmetic.
 We compare the performances of these libraries and \texttt{ndsu3lib}.